 Your school counselor (or equivalent) should submit the Secondary School Report, along with your transcript.
 Most counselors also attach a letter of recommendation and a School Profile, describing your school’s curriculum and community.

 Supplemental evaluations are also welcome—we simply ask that they provide different or additional context beyond the two we’ve already requested.
 Most applicants and most admitted students do not submit any supplemental recommendations.
 Forms for Supplemental Recommendations are available through your MIT application portal.

 Applicants should enter their recommender information into the Recommendations section of the application regardless of how the recommender intends to submit their materials.
 Our preference is for recommenders to use our application portal to submit documents.
-However, they do have the option to submit their additional documents via Naviance, SOCIR, or other methods.
-Regardless of where documents are submitted, recommenders must fill out the MIT-specific recommendation form.
-On the form, recommenders can indicate if they would like to submit their additional documents (prepared letters, school profiles, transcripts, etc.) using a third-party service, or upload them directly into the application portal.
+However, they do have the option to submit their additional documents via Naviance, SCOIR, or other methods.
+Applications will not be disadvantaged if recommenders submit their recommendations through a third-party service other than the MIT application portal.